AlexandrDemin/flask_app/README.md

 The site will be on localhost:5000

-If you need to change styles, don't change main.css, change scss in the foundation folder.
+If you want to change styles, don't change main.css.
+Edit scss files in the foundation folder.
 To compile css, run gulp from the foundation folder:

 1. $ cd foundation
 2. $ gulp